pablodecm/phd_thesis/src/101_chapter_1.md

-review of the different components of the Standard Model, starting by reviewing the basic formalism of quantum field theories and incrementally building on it do describe the characteristics of both the strong and electroweak interactions that give rise to the diverse the interactions dynamics of relevance in particle physics experiments.
+review of the different components of the Standard Model, starting by reviewing the basic formalism of quantum field theories and incrementally building on it do describe the characteristics of both the strong and electroweak interactions that give rise to the diverse interactions dynamics of relevance in particle physics experiments.

-### Quantum Field Theory Basics {#sec:qft_basics}
+### Essentials of Quantum Field Theory {#sec:qft_basics}

-As hinted in the previous section, in quantum field theory (QFT), observed particles are understood as excitations of fields that extend the whole universe.
+As hinted in the previous section, in quantum field theory (QFT), observed particles are understood as excitations of fields that extend through whole universe.
 Quantum field theory unifies the physical foundations of quantum mechanics and special relativity, and can be used to accurately describe phenomena in systems where relativistic and quantum effects are relevant, such as interaction between highly relativistic particles.
 In QFT, all the known physical processes in the universe are explained in terms of the state and dynamics of set of fundamental tensor fields.
-A tensor field can be defined as continuous and differentiable set of values, such a scalar or a vector, that exist for any given location and time.
+A tensor field can be defined as a continuous and differentiable set of values, such a scalar or a vector, that exist for any given location and time.
 For simplicity, the fields in QFT are usually defined in a relativistic